List of Status Quo members: History

-The Scorpions, The Spectres, Traffic Jam and (The) Status Quo (1962-1970)
+The Paladins, the Spectres, Traffic Jam and Status Quo (1962–1970).

-The group that would become known as Status Quo was formed in 1962 as "The Scorpions".
+The group that became known as Status Quo was formed in 1962 as the Paladins.
 The members met while playing together in the school orchestra at Sedgehill Comprehensive School in Catford, London, and consisted of Francis Rossi on guitar and lead vocals, Alan Lancaster on bass, Jess Jaworski on keyboards and Alan Key on drums.
-According to Rossi, the group was Key's idea, and they would practice in Jaworski's bedroom, playing covers such as The Shadows' version of Jerry Lordan's "Apache, "Wake Up Little Susie" by The Everly Brothers and The Beatles' "Love Me Do".
+According to Rossi, the group was Key's idea, and they practiced in Jaworski's bedroom, playing covers such as the Shadows' version of Jerry Lordan's "Apache, "Wake Up Little Susie" by the Everly Brothers and the Beatles' "Love Me Do".
 Rossi has remained in the group up until the present day, making him the group's longest-serving member, and the only remaining original member.
-Lancaster would remain in the group until 1985, returning briefly for reunion concerts in 2013 and 14.
+Lancaster remained in the group until 1985, returning briefly for reunion concerts in 2013 and 2014.

-Key was replaced by air cadets drummer John Coghlan the next year in 1963, although Rossi maintains that Key had left at an earlier time to get married, and was replaced by a short-lived drummer named "Barry", who was ousted by the band in favour of Coghlan, whom they preferred as a drummer.
-Coghlan would remain in the group until 1981, and, like Lancaster, would later return for a reunion tour in 2013-14.
+Key was replaced by air cadets drummer John Coghlan the next year in 1963, although Rossi maintains that Key had left at an earlier time to get married, and was replaced by a short-lived drummer named "Tony", who was ousted by the band in favour of Coghlan, whom they preferred as a drummer.
+Coghlan remained in the group until 1981, and, like Lancaster, returned for a reunion tour in 2013-14.

 In 1965, after finishing school, Jaworski left the group to seek employment outside of the music industry.
 Pat Barlow, the band's manager at the time, replaced Jaworski with organist Roy Lynes.
 The Spectres released two singles: a cover of "I (Who Have Nothing)" and the Lancaster-penned "Hurdy Gurdy Man", but neither charted.

-While playing a stint at Butlin's Holiday Camp in Minehead, the band formed a friendship with future Quo rhythm guitarist and vocalist Rick Parfitt, then known as Ricky Harrison, performing with a cabaret trio called The Highlights.
-Parfitt would join the band in August 1967 on the instruction of Pat Barlow, who suggested that the group needed a new singer.
-The same year, The Spectres changed their name again to "Traffic Jam".
+While playing a stint at Butlin's Holiday Camp in Minehead, the band formed a friendship with future Quo rhythm guitarist and vocalist Rick Parfitt, then known as Ricky Harrison, performing with a cabaret trio called the Highlights.
+Parfitt joined the band in August 1967 on the instruction of Pat Barlow, who suggested that the group needed a new singer.
+The same year, the Spectres changed their name again to "Traffic Jam".
 They initially wanted to call themselves "Traffic", but were unable to due to a dispute with Steve Winwood who had also registered the name for his own group.
-Later, the group would change its name again, to "The Status Quo".
-Parfitt would remain in the group until his death in 2016, making him the longest-serving member of the group thus far next to Rossi.
-This lineup saw the group's first charting single in "Pictures of Matchstick Men" which would appear on the album Picturesque Matchstickable Messages from the Status Quo (both 1968).
-The lineup went on to release two more albums, now known as "Status Quo" (dropping the definite article): Spare Parts (1969) and Ma Kelly's Greasy Spoon (1970), as well as the single "Down the Dustpipe" (1970), which reached number 12 in the UK charts.
+Later, the group would change its name again, to the Status Quo.
+Parfitt remained in the group until his death in 2016, making him the longest-serving member of the group thus far next to Rossi.
+This line-up saw the group's first charting single in "Pictures of Matchstick Men" which appeared on the album Picturesque Matchstickable Messages from the Status Quo (both 1968).
+The line-up went on to release two more albums, now known as "Status Quo" (dropping the definite article): Spare Parts (1969) and Ma Kelly's Greasy Spoon (1970), as well as the single "Down the Dustpipe" (1970), which reached number 12 in the UK charts.